jacebenson/cedar/docs/versioned_docs/version-2.0/studio.md

 ### Settings

-All settings for Studio are located in `redwood.toml`, which you can find at the root of your Redwood project.
+All settings for Studio are located in `redwood.toml`, which you can find at the root of your Cedar project.

 - `[studio.graphiql.authImpersonation].*` – Used to gain access to GraphQL
   endpoints that require authentication.
 See section above on auth